Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Theory: Thermal-to-Coherent Mapping

 Building on the qubit-based coherence measurement in Strategy 1, the same temperature-dependent phase $\phi_b(T)=\lambda\tau\bar n_a(T)$ can be viewed as the parameter that would accumulate during a Ramsey sequence on a dispersively coupled qubit.
-Alternatively, we measure the phase variation directly via heterodyne detection of the high-$Q$ probe cavity, instead of mapping it onto a qubit superposition.
+Alternatively, we measure the phase variation directly via heterodyne (or homodyne) detection of the high-$Q$ probe cavity, instead of mapping it onto a qubit superposition.

 In this heterodyne-based implementation, the cross-Kerr interaction between the thermal mode and probe induces a temperature-dependent phase shift of the intracavity field.
 This phase is faithfully transferred to the outgoing field and measured through heterodyne detection of its quadratures.
-Because the amplitude remains unchanged, the probe visibility is unity,

-and the information about temperature resides purely in the phase.
-The corresponding quantum Fisher information,
+Because the amplitude remains unchanged, the probe visibility is unity \(\mathcal{V}_\Phi(\tau,T)=1,\) and the information about temperature resides purely in the phase.
+The corresponding QFI,

 represents the ultimate precision bound for phase-based thermometry (Appendix~\ref{appendix:phase_qfi}).
 Figure~\ref{fig:p-qfi} shows $\mathcal{F}_\Phi(T)$ and the resulting temperature sensitivity $\delta T(T)=1/\sqrt{\nu\mathcal{F}_\Phi(T)}$ for several $\tau$.
 At low $T$, $\mathcal{F}_\Phi$ is exponentially suppressed, $\mathcal{F}_\Phi\!\sim\!T^{-4}e^{-2\hbar\omega_a/k_BT}$, while at high $T$ it saturates to $(\lambda\tau k_B/\hbar\omega_a)^2$.
 Longer interaction times simply rescale the vertical axis as $\mathcal{F}_\Phi\propto\tau^2$ and $\delta T\propto1/\tau$.